galaxyproject/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 >    > ### {% icon comment %} Ripley's L plot
 >    >
 >    > **Squidpy** was used to calculate Ripley's L curves for each phenotype in core 2 of exemplar 2 (Figure 11.).
 This shows the overall organization of each phenotype in the tissue.
-If the curve for a given phenotype lies above the light grey null line, the phenotype is statistically significantly clustered.
-If the curve lies on the null line, it's spatial distribution within the tissue is random.
-If the curve is underneath the null line, it's spatial distribution is statistically significantly dispersed.
+If the curve for a given phenotype lies above the light grey null line (Example: Epithelial cells in Figure 11.), the phenotype is statistically significantly clustered.
+If the curve lies on the null line (Example: Myeloid lineage in Figure 11.), it's spatial distribution within the tissue is random.
+If the curve is underneath the null line (Example: T cells in Figure 11.), it's spatial distribution is statistically significantly dispersed.
 >    >
 >    > ![enrichment](../../images/multiplex-tissue-imaging-TMA/ex2_squidpy_ripleys.png "The output of Squidpy's Ripley's L curve on core 2 from Exemplar-002.")
 >    >